-Year Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Gerald P. Plush (\$) Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Gerald P. Plush (\$) Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Gerald P. Plush (\$) Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Gerald P. Plush (\$) Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Gerald P. Plush (\$) Total - Inclusion of Equity Values for Gerald P. Plush (\$) 2023 890,797 (121,865) 74,565 843,497
+Year Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Gerald P. Plush (8) Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Gerald P. Plush (8) Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Gerald P. Plush (8) Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Gerald P. Plush (\$) Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Gerald P. Plush (\$) Total -Inclusion of Equity Values for Gerald P. Plush (S) 2024 864,335 (559,183) (281,776) 23,376

-Year Average Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Non-PEO NEOs (\$) Average Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Vesting Date of Univested Equity Awards that Vested During Year for Non-PEO NEOs (\$) Average Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Non-PEO NEOs (\$) Total - Average Inclusion of Equity Values for Non-PEO NEOs (\$) 2023 437,437 (9,985) 911 428,363
+Year Average Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Non-PEO NEOs (\$) Average Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Non-PEO NEOs (\$) Average Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Non-PEO NEOs (\$) Total - Average Inclusion of Equity Values for Non-PEO NEOs (\$) 2024 265,880 (135,967) (23,005) 106,908

 - (4) Cumulative Total Shareholder Return ("TSR") for each fiscal year is measured over a period running from the last trading day before the covered fiscal year began, through and including the end of the covered fiscal year, calculated assuming reinvested dividends.
 The comparison assumes an initial fixed investment of \$100 in the Company's common stock on December 31, 2019.
-The Peer Group TSR set forth in this table utilizes the KBW Nasdaq Bank Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.
+The Peer Group TSR set forth in this table utilizes the KBW Nasdaq Bank Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2024.
 The comparison assumes \$100 was invested for the period starting December 31, 2019, through the end of the listed year in the Company and in the KBW Nasdaq Bank Index, respectively.
-Historical stock performance is not necessarily indicative of future stock performance. - (5) We determined Core PPNR to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEO and Non-PEO NEOs in 2023.
-This performance measure may not have been the most important financial performance measure for prior years and we may determine a different financial performance measure to be the most important financial performance measure in future years.
-Core PPNR is a non-GAAP measure and is calculated as net income attributable to the Company plus provision for (reversal of) credit losses, provision for income tax expense and non-routine noninterest expense items less non-routine noninterest income items.
-For more information on Core PPNR, please see the section titled "2023 Annual Cash Incentive" in the Compensation Discussion & Analysis in this proxy statement.
+Historical stock performance is not necessarily indicative of future stock performance. - (5) We determined Core PPNR to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEO and Non-PEO NEOs in 2024.
+Core PPNR is anon-GAAP measure and is calculated as net income attributable to Amerant Bancorp Inc. plus provision for (reversal of) credit losses, provision for income tax expense and non-routine noninterest expense items less non-routine noninterest income items.
+For more information on Core PPNR, please see the 2024 Annual Cash Incentive" section of the Compensation Discussion & Analysis in this proxy statement.

-Description of Relationship Between PEO and Non-PEO NEO Compensation Actually Paid, Company Total Shareholder Return ("TSR") and Peer Group TSR
+Relationship Between PEO and Non-PEO NEO Compensation Actually Paid, Company Total Shareholder Return ("TSR") and Peer Group TSR

-The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our Non-PEO NEOs, and the Company's cumulative TSR over the four most recently completed fiscal years, and the Peer Group TSR over the same period.
+The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our Non-PEO NEOs, and the Company's cumulative TSR over the five most recently completed fiscal years, and the Peer Group TSR over the same period.

-Description of Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Net Income
+Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Net Income